How to Use Compression to be a Better Runner

 How Does Compression Running Gear Work?

-Research on the effect of 2XU compression wear "clearly suggests that endurance performance is optimised by the wearing of compressive garments,” so, how does it work?
+Research performed by 2XU on the effect of compression wear "clearly suggests that endurance performance is optimised by the wearing of compressive garments.”
+So, how does compression actually work?

-Modern compression gear uses 'graduated compression' constructed from specially designed seams and panels to increase circulation in your limbs.
+Modern compression clothing uses 'Graduated Compression' constructed from specially designed seams and panels to increase circulation in your limbs.
 This means that it puts the most pressure on your outer-most parts such as your ankles and gradually reduces this pressure as it moves up towards your body.

 While the study on 2XU showed that “compression garments not only have the potential to optimise performance… they also have a central role to play in the recovery process.”
 This is because compression gear wraps around and supports key muscles, reducing movement and vibration and therefore minimising soft tissue damage.

-SKINS compression found that not only does this help you recover faster but their runners “demonstrated that they used less energy when running at a sub-maximal speed.
-They were more economical and efficient,” concluding that the added stability and control helps you run further, for longer, and with less effort.
+Not only does this help you recover faster, but runners “demonstrated that they used less energy when running at a sub-maximal speed (and were) more economical and efficient” concluding that the added stability and control helps you run further, for longer, and with less effort.

-When you exercise your body needs energy and breaks down molecules to get it.
-Lactic acid is one of these molecules released.
-Small amounts of lactic acid are a good temporary energy source, reducing fatigue during a run.
+When you exercise, your body needs energy and needs to break down molecules to get it.
+Lactic acid is one of the molecules released.
+Small amounts of lactic acid are a good temporary energy source, and can reduce fatigue during a run.

-However lactic acid only helps for a short period of time.
+However, lactic acid only helps for a short period of time.
 An increase in the acidity of the cells can cause a burning sensation in your muscles, slowing their ability to keep going.
-It usually takes 30-60 minutes to clear after working out.
+This usually takes 30-60 minutes to clear after working out.

 Compression reduces lactic acid production meaning your muscles will be able to go for longer with less damage (and less pain).
-This means they’ll return to normal quicker, reducing your chance of delayed onset muscles soreness, DOMS.
+This means they’ll return to normal quicker, reducing your chance of delayed onset muscles soreness or DOMS.

 What Should Compression Feel Like?

-When buying compression clothing you’ll notice that your recommended size is not determined by your regular measurements but by BMI, using your height and weight to ensure it fits your body properly.
+When buying compression clothing, you’ll notice that your recommended size will not determined by your regular measurements but by BMI, using your height and weight to ensure it fits correctly.

-It’ll be a tight fit, much tighter than regular running tights, but not painful or restrictive to your movement.
-It must fit your body properly though, too tight and it can prevent circulation.
+Compression clothing will be a much tighter fit than regular running tights but should not be painful or restrictive to your movement.
+It must fit your body properly; if it's too tight, it could prevent circulation.

 Your clothing won’t need to be broken in and will return its tight, supportive stretch for around 40-60 washes, or the same distance as your running shoes.

-Most importantly, it should be comfortable and a brand that works for one runner may not work for another, so you might have to try different ones to find your perfect fit.
+Most importantly, remember your compression clothing should be comfortable and a piece that works for one runner may not work for another, so you may have to try different ones to find your perfect fit.

 The Benefits of Wearing Compression